When Insurance Policy Language Conflicts with California Law

 What the policy says:Some policies include “right to repair” or “managed repair” provisions that attempt to require the insured to use the insurer’s preferred contractor, or that limit payment to what the insurer’s preferred vendor would charge.
 These programs allow the insurer to control the repair process and, critically, the cost.

 What the law says:California Code of Regulations Title 10, § 2695.9(b) is explicit: “No insurer shall require that the insured have the property repaired by a specific individual or entity.”
 The insurer must inform the policyholder in writing that they have the right to choose their own repair professional.
-Additionally, preferred vendor programs that systematically pay less than the reasonable and necessary cost of repairs raise compliance issues under Insurance Code § 2051 (measure of indemnity) and 10 CCR § 2695.7(g) (which prohibits unreasonably low settlement offers).
+Also, preferred vendor programs that systematically pay less than the reasonable and necessary cost of repairs raise compliance issues under Insurance Code § 2051 (measure of indemnity) and 10 CCR § 2695.7(g) (which prohibits unreasonably low settlement offers).

 Key Authority